Markkex/BMF/README.md

 Project created for a local company of housing evaluations that required an application for keep track of housing processes.

 #Features
--Create processes related to housing processes
+-Create processes related to housing processes<br/>
 -Track the number of days the process is active
 -Edit the processes according to their respective information -Finish the process